mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

-The Overdrive build is selected with `make ie68-overdrive`, which defines `IE_OVERDRIVE=1`, selects `MEDIA_PROFILE=redux-high`, and produces `ab3d2_ie68_redux_high_overdrive.ie68`.
+The Overdrive build is selected with `make ie68-overdrive`, which defines `IE_OVERDRIVE=1`, selects `MEDIA_PROFILE=redux-high`, and produces `ab3d2_ie68_redux_high_overdrive.ie68` under `ie/bin/`.
 It keeps the renderer, menus, gameplay drawing, palettes, sprites, and bullets at the existing 320x240 CLUT8 resolution, loads the Karlos-TKG-High asset profile, then uses `BLT_OP_SCALE` to stretch the full source framebuffer to a 1920x1080 CLUT8 presentation buffer.
-This first Overdrive build intentionally uses every output pixel, so it does not preserve the original aspect ratio with letterboxing or pillarboxing.
+The Overdrive path intentionally uses every output pixel, so it does not preserve the original aspect ratio with letterboxing or pillarboxing.
 It requires an IE runtime that supports `MODE_1920x1080` (`0x06`) and high bus-backed CLUT8 framebuffers large enough for two `1920 * 1080` buffers.
-It is presentation upscaling only, not native 1080p rendering, Mode 7, Copper, Voodoo, side HUD columns, bottom bars, transition effects, or debug overlays.
+It is presentation upscaling only, not native 1080p rendering.

 Overdrive clears the selected 1920x1080 CLUT8 presentation buffer before each scale blit.
 Keep this clear in place: the scaled source is still a 320x240